Live coding example

 classnamesis fine, but be clear that conditional class handling can also be done manually with string concatenation.

-The interviewer wants to see judgment, not dependency.
+The interviewer wants to see judgment, not a yarn lockfile.

 Expectations